qqiao2024/VibeVoiceFusion/docs/APIs.md

 curl "http://localhost:9527/api/v1/projects/my-project/training/current"
 ```

+**Notes:**
-**Note:** This endpoint reads live state from the training engine in memory, providing real-time metrics updates.
+- This endpoint reads live state from the training engine in memory, providing real-time metrics updates.
+- **Project Filtering**: If a training job is running for a different project, this endpoint returns `null`.
+Use the unified [Tasks API](#tasks-api-unified) to check if any task is running globally.

 ---